top of page

 Idea

-The project originated from the team’s research supported by the MIT IDEAS program.
-In the United States, 40-50% of household food is wasted.
-Before being discarded into landfills or composted, non-edible leftovers and organic waste can still be turned into useful, creative, and fun items.
-The FOODres.AI Printer, powered by AI, enables home users to access bio-based material printing without professional expertise.
-It transforms the challenge of upcycling food into an engaging, hands-on activity.
-Creativity and sustainability come together in the product, resulting in unique, shareable crafts.
+The project began as part of research supported by the MIT IDEAS program.
+In the U.S., 40–50% of household food is wasted.
+Before this waste ends up in landfills or compost bins, non-edible leftovers and organic matter can be repurposed into functional and enjoyable items.
+The FOODres.AI Printer enables home users to access bioplastic 3D printing without professional expertise—transforming food upcycling into an engaging, creative activity.

 Background (1).png